-accepting teens, and adults
+accepting kids, teens, adults, elder adults

-· Barcelona Scoliosis Physical Therapy School, Basic Course – 2020
+- Barcelona Scoliosis Physical Therapy School, Basic Course – 2020

-· Orthopedic Advanced Integrated Musculoskeletal Physiotherapy Level 1 – 2020
+- Orthopedic Advanced Integrated Musculoskeletal Physiotherapy Level 1 – 2020

-· University of Western Ontario Master of Physical Therapy – 2020
+- University of Western Ontario Master of Physical Therapy – 2020

-· University of Calgary Bachelor of Science (Honours) Psychology – 2016
+- University of Calgary Bachelor of Science (Honours) Psychology – 2016